37+ Google SERP Features: A Complete Guide

 Overview

-The Flights element allows users to find the flights they are looking for, compare prices and options offered by different airlines.
+The Flights element allows users to find flights, compare prices, and pick from options offered by different airlines.
 People can also use this feature to purchase airline tickets directly on the search results page.
-This information is collected from Google Flights
+This information is collected from Google Flights.

 Example